Module regpy.operators

 return Composition(self, other)

-elif np.isscalar(other) or isinstance(other, np.ndarray):
+elif np.isscalar(other) or other in self.domain:

 return self * PtwMultiplication(self.domain, other)